Ethiopian & Eritrean Co-curation Project

-Members of the Ethiopian and Eritrean communities from Oxford, London, and Milton Keynes are working with the Bodleian to co-curate a display planned for summer 2019, which will help us to find out more about these precious books and manuscripts and share them with the public.
+Members of the Ethiopian and Eritrean communities from Oxford, London, and Milton Keynes have worked with the Bodleian to co-curate a display, Languages of God: Sacred Scripts of Ethiopia and Eritrea, which is open from 27 July-13 October 2019.
+This project is helping us to find out more about these precious books and manuscripts and share them with the public.

 For more information about the project, or to join the mailing list, please email email@example.com.

 Click on the images below to download and complete the Bodleian Libraries Ethiopian and Eritrean colouring sheets.

 This ongoing Bodleian Libraries project is in partnership with the Faculty of Classics and the Oxford Centre for Byzantine Research, and is supported by the John Fell Fund and The Helen Hamlyn Trust.
 We are particularly grateful for the expertise of members of the Anglo-Ethiopian Society and the Ethiopian and Eritrean Orthodox Churches in London.